QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 Discord INTERPOL had many similarities with the Quilt Community Collab Program, including many of its foci and members.
 However, it lacked the support it needed from larger communities and didn't have the backing of a mod-loader project, which made it difficult to grow to a size that would see it become more widely useful.

-Additionally, the Quilt Community Collab Program has a much broader focus --- attempting to educate its staff on running their communities, and providing spaces to talk about general community management, defensive moderation tooling, wider social issues, and event planning.
+Additionally, the Quilt Community Collab Program has a much broader focus --- attempting to educate its members on running their communities, and providing spaces to talk about general community management, defensive moderation tooling, wider social issues, and event planning.

 # Unresolved questions